IsaiahPetrichor/IsaiahPetrichor/README.md

 ## What I'm Working On

-&nbsp;&nbsp;&nbsp;&nbsp;I have just finished my project 'Petrichor Coffee'.
-It's a PERN stack web application with a fully functional store and profile system.
-I also occasionally update it and add new features, go see whats new!
-<br><br>
+&nbsp;&nbsp;&nbsp;&nbsp;I'm volunteering my time at a small non-profit called Clearviction as a Front-End Engineer.

+&nbsp;&nbsp;&nbsp;&nbsp;I am also working on redesigning my portfolio and updating my project, Petrichor Coffee!

-&nbsp;&nbsp;&nbsp;&nbsp;**[View the live deployment on Render](https://petrichor-coffee.onrender.com)**
-Mind the spinup time, it's hosted on a free plan.
+&nbsp;&nbsp;&nbsp;&nbsp;**[View a live deployment of Petrichor Coffee](https://petrichor-coffee.onrender.com)** *Mind the long load time, it's hosted on a free plan.*
 <br />

 ---